Jump to a section

 - Ally Auto Mobile Pay App: With the mobile app, you can manage your account from anywhere on your smartphone or tablet.

 - Ally Buyer’s Choice: This program gives you the option to sell your car to Ally on the “Special Prepayment Date.”
 The date will either be 48 or 60 months into your contract.
-You will get a predetermined price minus any excess mileage or wear.
+Also, you will get a predetermined price minus any excess mileage or wear.
 If you decline, you will keep your car and continue normally with your payments until the end of the loan term.
 This option is available in all states except Nevada.

 These features help to set Ally apart from its competition.
+Also to note, Ally also offers additional auto financing products besides auto loans.
+Read more about Ally’s financing products here.

 - SmartLease Protect: This coverage will cover any charges for excess mileage or wear at the end of a lease.